Korea Baptist Convention

 The Korea Baptist Convention is a Baptist Christian denomination in South Korea.
 It is affiliated with the Baptist World Alliance.
 The headquarters is in Seoul.

 History

 The Korea Baptist Convention has its origins in the early Baptist churches established by Canadian missionary Malcolm Fenwick in 1896.
-The International Mission Board also contributed to the planting of churches.
+The International Mission Board of Southern Baptist Convention also contributed to the planting of churches.
 The Convention is officially founded in 1949.
 According to a census published by the association in 2023, it claimed 3,442 churches and 530,000 members.